 UARA-- UARA Purpose - Mission - Vision - Values November 2017 (one page)

 Copy of page 12 of the November 2017 changes.
 This is the only page that was changed.
 Click here.

 Copy of 2 page detailed index of Board Book (still working on this).
 Click here.

 Note: UARA Retreat/Board Minutes can be found on the home page, Use the pull-down menu under Operations/Minutes.

 The UARA Organization

 There are approximately 600+ UARA members as retirees from the University of Arizona.
 There is 15-member Board of Directors who engage in information sharing, topical discussions, and advice.
 An Executive committee, also part of the Board of Directors, is the decision-making group, composed of four officers and one past president.

-The Board meets monthly (excluding summer) at the Habitat for Humanity office.
+The Board meets monthly (excluding summer) at the Swede-Johnson Building, Bobcat room, 1111 N. Cherry Avenue.
 All UARA members are encouraged to attend.
 Besides the BOD members, meetings usually include committee chairs and liaison representatives of relevant campus organizations.

 The UARA operates on the same fiscal year as the UA - July 1 to June 30.
 Renewal of dues requests are mailed in summer.

 $10.00 for one year for active employees within two years of retirement.